College of Letters & Science

 Transfer students must be enrolled for at least one semester at UW–Madison before applying for admission to the school (their first semester may be in progress at the time they submit their application).
 Students transferring journalism course credit from other colleges and universities should check their record of transferred credit with a journalism advisor.

 The school admits students to the program in the fall and spring semesters.
 The number of students to be admitted is subject to change based on the school's capacity to adequately provide access to required courses.
-Admissions decisions are based on the entire application, with particular emphasis on cumulative grade point average and writing ability.
+Admissions decisions are based on the entire application, with particular emphasis on academic performance and writing ability.
 Specific guidelines for submitting the application portfolio are available online at this link or through the undergraduate advisor.

 After admission to the school, the student's classification will be changed to JBA or JBS to reflect this change in status.